opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 * `queue_url`: This the SQS queue URL and is always unique to your pipeline.
 * `codec`: The codec determines how to parse the incoming data.
 * `visibility_timeout`: Configure this value to be large enough for Data Prepper to process 10 S3 objects.
-However, if you make this value too large, messages that fail to process will take at least that long before Data Prepper retries.
+However, if you make this value too large, messages that fail to process will take at least as long as the specified value before Data Prepper retries.

 The default values for each option work for the majority of use cases.
 For all available options for the S3 source, see [`s3`]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sources/s3/).